-The evaluation should be done by both teams to ensure there is no contradicting information.
-Some studies have found out that sales teams at time create their own information and honestly this would impact your performance on the market.
+Both teams should evaluate to ensure there is no contradicting information.
+Some studies have found out that sales teams, at times, create their own information, and honestly, this would impact your performance on the market.

 An example of the best marketing content

-Sales representatives should help Marketers Better Understand Customers and their needs.
+9. Sales representatives should help Marketers Better Understand Customers and their needs

 The salespeople spend all their time interacting with the customer, learning what challenges they face and what they want out of your products/services.
 Therefore, the sales team can give a unique insight into what makes the customer tick from firsthand experience.